 With the stars in town for the American Music Awards, "We Are The World" is recorded in Los Angeles, with cameras rolling for the video.

 Among those taking part: Ray Charles, Bob Dylan, Hall & Oates, The Jacksons, Billy Joel, Kenny Loggins, Bette Midler, Willie Nelson, The Pointer Sisters, Lionel Richie, Smokey Robinson, Kenny Rogers, Diana Ross, Paul Simon, Bruce Springsteen, Tina Turner and Stevie Wonder.
 The musicians start arriving at A&M Studios in Hollywood around 10 p.m.
-Producer Quincy Jones, who had sent them all demo tapes of the song, wrangles them around six microphones arranged in a semi-circle, where he records the all-star chorus - someone even thought to make Diana Ross a sweatshirt with the name of the project: USA For Africa.
+Producer Quincy Jones, who had sent them all demo tapes of the song, wrangles them around six microphones arranged in a semi-circle, where he records the all-star chorus - Diana Ross is one of the few to wear the sweatshirt given out with the name of the project: USA For Africa.
 The soloists do their parts next, and by 8 a.m., only Jones and Lionel Richie - who wrote the song with Michael Jackson - are still in the studio.
 The recording is a remarkable confluence of goodwill and serendipity: Quincy Jones carried so much respect that even the biggest stars were happy not only to participate, but to check their egos at the door, as Jones requested.
 The project started when Harry Belafonte asked an artist manager named Ken Kragen to arrange a benefit concert to aid victims of famine in Africa.
 Kragen took the idea in a different direction, asking his client Lionel Richie to write a song.
 They got Michael Jackson and Quincy Jones on board, and USA For Africa was born.
 When artists like Stevie Wonder and Bruce Springsteen signed on, there was no trouble attracting more top talent.
+Just months earlier, a group of UK superstars formed Band Aid and released "Do They Know It's Christmas?," the first massive group charity single.
+Bob Geldof, who spearheaded that project, shows up at A&M to give a pep talk and sing on the chorus, making him the only voice on the single from outside America.
+He goes on to organize Live Aid, which goes down in July.
 When the single is released on March 7, it quickly sells out its initial shipment.
 Over the next few weeks, the video lands in hot rotation on MTV, radio stations play the song en masse, and over $60 million is raised for famine relief.